 • turnips

-An individual diagnosed with or undergoing treatment for mesothelioma needs all the nutritional help possible, to keep up the immune system, strength and energy levels.
-Cruciferous vegetables are not necessarily a patient's first choice for food, but a mesothelioma patient's caregiver can ease these vegetables into the diet by:
+An individual diagnosed with or undergoing treatment for mesothelioma needs all the nutritional help possible to keep up the immune system, strength, and energy levels.
+Vegetables are not always a mesothelioma patient’s first choice for food, but a caregiver can ease these vegetables into the diet by: